ClimenteA/DevBrowserReloader/README.md

 - [more bun compile to executable commands](https://bun.sh/docs/bundler/executables);

 But, you can also use the binary already built (checkout **Releases**).
 If on linux/mac do a: `sudo chmod +x devreloader` to make the binary executable.
+Add binary to os PATH to be able to access it anywhere.

 Nice, you got the websocket server figured out and running now create a file named **reload-browser.js** in your assets or public folder and add it to your main page entrypoint (index.html, base.html, index.tsx etc.) like this: